Farthest South: Benjamin Morrell

 In November 1823, the American sealing captain Benjamin Morrell reached the South Sandwich Islands in the schooner Wasp.
 According to his own later account he then sailed south, unconsciously following the track taken by James Weddell a month previously.
 Morrell claimed to have reached 70°14'S, at which point he turned north because the ship's stoves were running short of fuel—otherwise, he says, he could have "reached 85° without the least doubt".
 After turning, he claimed to have encountered land which he described in some detail, and which he named New South Greenland.
 This land proved not to exist.
 Morrell's reputation as a liar and a fraud means that most of his geographical claims have been dismissed by scholars, although attempts have been made to rationalise his assertions.

 James Clark Ross

 James Clark Ross's 1839–1843 Antarctic expedition in HMS Erebus and HMS Terror was a full-scale Royal Naval enterprise, the principal function of which was to test current theories on magnetism, and to try to locate the South Magnetic Pole.
-The expedition had first been proposed by leading astronomer Sir John Herschel, and was supported by the Royal Society and the British Association for the Advancement of Science.
+The expedition had first been proposed by leading astronomer John Herschel, and was supported by the Royal Society and the British Association for the Advancement of Science.
 Ross had considerable past experience in magnetic observation and Arctic exploration; in May 1831 he had been a member of a party that had reached the location of the North Magnetic Pole, and he was an obvious choice as commander.